Coronavirus: Ensure free movement of oxygen tankers across country, PM Modi tells states

 “Therefore, you are requested to ensure that no such restriction is imposed on the movement of medical oxygen between the states and UTs, and transport authorities shall be instructed to accordingly allow free inter-state movement of oxygen carrying vehicles,” the letter said.

-With total cases of more than 1.42 crore infections, India is the world’s second worst affected country, trailing only the United States.
+With the total number of coronavirus cases now at more than 1.42 crore, India is the world’s second worst affected country, trailing only the United States.
 But the growth in infections in India is faster than anywhere else in the world, as cases surge through urban and rural areas.

 Not surprisingly, demand for oxygen has risen exponentially.
 Several patients and their acquaintances have taken to social media to seek assistance to find access to oxygen supplies, remedesivir and hospital beds.